Feastio

 Frogfish, deepwater algae (-25 meters)

-Lunch at Central began in a unique way, with the "Paita Expedition," a course of frogfish and deepwater algae presented on black coral; it captured an entire ecosystem.
+Lunch at Central began uniquely with the "Paita Expedition," a course of frogfish and deepwater algae presented on black coral.
+This dish captured an entire ecosystem.
+Up next was a chilled glass of cactus milk and retama flower petals.
+Its presentation was beautiful, especially when viewed from the top down.

 Cactus milk and retama petals (290 m)